Because ranking the lands of Magic Kingdom by its snacks wasn’t torturous enough for us, we’ve decided to do the impossible yet AGAIN!

 After a long day of exploring nature trails and meeting up with some of our animal besties, nothing hits the spot like Yak and Yeti Local Foods Cafe.
 They’ve got lots of savory snacks including Chicken Fried Rice, Pork Egg Rolls, and even French Fries!

 And for dessert, try their Mini Mango Pie or Chocolate Silk Pie…or BOTH!
-They’re mini ones, after all!
+They’re mini pies after all!

 In fact, one of our readers loves these mini desserts so much, she even tipped us off that Kroger and Publix grocery stores sell a VERY similar version of the Mini Mango Pie and Chocolate Silk Pie.
 So similar, in fact, we’re quite convinced they’re one and the same (and we’ve been told by the company that produces them that they are)!

 Wanna snack on some Cinnamon Glazed Nuts like almonds and pecans?
-Drinkwallah and Chakranadi are just two of several places throughout Disney’s Animal Kingdom where you’ll find this yummy afternoon boost!
+Drinkwallah is just one of several places throughout Disney’s Animal Kingdom where you’ll find this yummy afternoon boost!
 In fact, we felt a little weird attributing the candied nuts to Asia since you’ll find them in other parts of the park (and in other parks altogether), but we figured Asia could use the help!

-Look for chips, frozen drinks, and pretzels at both of these joints too!
+Look for chips, frozen drinks, and pretzels at this joint too!

 Other Places to Enjoy a Snack in Asia

-Enjoy a mango and wildberry flavored Yak Attack at Yak & Yeti Quality Beverages, which you can follow up with a Jumbo Turkey Leg!
+Enjoy a mango and wildberry flavored Yak Attack at Yak & Yeti Quality Beverages, which you can follow up with a Jumbo Turkey Leg.
+(Note that Yak & Yeti Quality Beverages has not yet reopened in Disney World.)

 Cool your heels after outrunning the Yeti on Mount Everest with a frozen treat from Anandapur Ice Cream Truck.
-They serve ice cream floats and soft-serve cones with the occasional specialty cone thrown in the mix like this Forbidden Mountain Cone that appeared for a limited time last year!
+They serve ice cream floats and soft-serve cones with the occasional specialty treat thrown into the mix like the KiteTails Sundae that appeared for a limited time last year!

 Third Place: Africa